-Nick Williams number 8 for Cardiff Blues, and formerly Ulster and Junior All Black player
+Nick Williams former number 8 for Cardiff Blues, and formerly Ulster and Junior All Black player Ambassador of Sports chaplaincy UK & Ireland.
 "I've had the privilege to coach across a range of countries, cultures and religions.
 Across that spectrum I have first-hand experience that athletes (and coaches) with a faith in God have an inner peace and calmness which helps steer them through troubled waters they may encounter in their sporting career or personal lives.

-Whether the issue is injury, uncertainty or identity, or a combination of all three, their faith allows them to face those challenges with greater ease"

-Jeff McCready, International Performance Coach including two International Olympic Teams, Performance 2 Win.com
+Whether the issue is injury, uncertainty or identity, or a combination of all three, their faith allows them to face those challenges with greater ease" Jeff McCready, International Performance Coach including two International Olympic Teams, Performance2Win.com